 It’s common wisdom that you need to wear sunglasses and hats to protect your eyes from the sun.
 But other than feeling uncomfortable in the blinding light without your shades, do you know what can actually happen to your eyes from too much UV rays?
 I didn’t.
 I just wore my sunglasses when I felt like the sun was too bright for my eyes.
 Well, I discovered you can develop a harmless, but unsightly condition called pinguecula.
 I had noticed a yellow, raised bump on the white of one of my eyes and went to the opthamologist.
 I discovered that … Continue reading Pinguecula – What’s That Yellow Bump on My Eye?!

 I was wondering how important it was to personally brush my kids’ teeth, especially since they have the black stain problem, but also because I HATE brushing their teeth, and the process of yelling at them to come to the bathroom, and getting them to stand still, so I can brush their teeth.
 I was really hoping to find out that I don’t need to brush my kids teeth anymore.
 Instead, I just found way more than I had planned to know. #1 Up to what age should you help brush your child’s teeth?
-My own dentist claims that I … Continue reading Proper Dental Hygiene for Kids and Adults
+My own dentist claims that I … Continue reading Kids and Teeth Brushing (Q & A)

 I was horrified one day to find black stains all over my then 2 yr old’s teeth which I couldn’t remove with a toothbrush.
 I thought they were cavities and brought him to the pediatric dentist right away.
 Surprisingly the dentist didn’t know what caused the stains or what the stains were even called.
 After ruling out foods, iron intake and poor brushing habits, he suspected something had changed the flora in my child’s mouth.
 Perhaps the xoponex (an asthma medication) that he had taken for a cold a few months earlier.
 Other patients also had similar stains and those … Continue reading 6 Ways to Remove Black Stains from Teeth